rrotyrba/TWICE-DA/README.md

-# TWICE-DA: A Universal Hybrid Transformer-CNN Architecture for Computer Vision Tasks
+# TWICE-DA: A Universal Hybrid Transformer-CNN Encoder for Computer Vision Tasks